-- iv.
-26 Avenue SW

-- v.
-Richmond Road SW

-- vi.
-45 Street SW

-- p.
+- iii. street trees that meet the standards for tree planting, including the use of high-quality soil material, sufficient soil volume and other best practices to support the growth and survival of new trees; - iv. street furniture; and, - v. integration with transit stops. - n.
 Development is encouraged to make use of shared driveways where rear lanes do not exist to reduce vehicle crossings of the sidewalk.

-2.4.1.2 Building Design
+2.4.1.2.
+Building Design

 Well-designed buildings contribute to a sense of place and a positive pedestrian experience.
-Building massing influences how we perceive the height and volume of a building.
+Building massing influences how people perceive the height and volume of a building.
 A consistent street wall rhythm and height creates a sense of enclosure and continuity that contributes to pedestrian comfort.
 The use of materials, colour and building features help to give a building character and visual interest.
-Buildings should be designed to create high-quality living and working environments and foster a vibrant and active public realm.
+Buildings should be designed to create highquality living and working environments and foster a vibrant and active public realm.